gilcimarsf/Sthree/README.md

 ![logo](sthree.jpg)
 # STHREE
-A Three.js component library project inspired by the svelte-cubed project
+A Three.js component library project inspired by the svelte-cubed project, and other wonderful tools like React Three Fiber and react-three/drei

 ## Getting Started